up/sortable-dl/README.md

 	<script src="sortable-dl.min.js"></script>

 NOTE: sortable-dl works NOT on standard HTML tables.
-It used a definition list hack for hiding and showing extra information for any tablerow:
+It used a definition list hack for hiding and showing extra information for any table row:

 	<table id="sortable">